NEW! We are looking for students for our 2025 Writing Day!

 Inclusive Multilingual Creative Writing: A Multimodal Poetry Suitcase

-Creativity is a central competence for shaping the future and was first measured by the OECD in 2022.
-However, how can linguistic creativity as a future competence be promoted among students?
+Creativity is a key competence for shaping the future and was surveyed by the OECD for the first time in 2022.
+But how can linguistic creativity be promoted as a future competence among students?

-The potential of the project Inclusive Multilingual Creative Writing and its Poetry Suitcase has also been recognized outside of the department: The idea of the Poetry Suitcase was awarded the FöWiTec Innovation Fund in December 2024 (see gallery below).
-The funds provided by Potsdam Transfer and the UP Transfer GmbH enable innovative projects to transfer research work into practical application.
-In this context, the idea of the Poetry Suitcase was distinguished in the area of "Societal Transfer".
+The potential of the poetry case project was also recognised outside the department: The idea of the poetry case was awarded the FöWiTec innovation grant in December 2024 (see gallery below).
+The funds provided by Potsdam Transfer and UP Transfer GmbH enable innovative projects to transfer research work into practical applications.
+In this context, the idea of the poetry suitcase was honoured in the area of ‘social transfer’.

 Sara Hauser and Winnie-Karen Giera receive FöWiTec Innovation Award for Poetry Suitcase